 What is mushroom plug spawn?

 Mushroom plug spawn is spiral grooved hardwood dowels infused (inoculated) with a specific mushroom species, in this case maitake, or hen of the woods mushroom (Grifola fondosa).
 The mushroom mycelium (the white, root-like network of cells) colonizes and penetrates the dowels as it consumes the lignins provided by the wood.

 Maitake logs and stumps are fun to make, require little maintenance, and will produce mushrooms for years.
-Inoculate your own prepared logs using our 5/16in x 1in spiral grooved colonized plug spawn.
+Inoculate your own prepared logs or stumps using our 5/16in x 1in spiral grooved colonized plug spawn.